heroku/hatchet/README.md

 - **More**

 Ruby is full of multitudes, this isn't even close to being exhaustive, just enough to make you dangerous and write a few tests.
-It's infanetly useful for testing, writing CLIs and web apps.
+It's infinitely useful for testing, writing CLIs and web apps.

 ## Hatchet CLI